caesarcai/AccAltProj_for_RPCA/README.md

 ## Installation
 Our algorithm uses the full size truncated SVD exactly once, during its initialization.
 However, this one-time usage has become the bottleneck of our speed comparing to the speed of the rest parts.
 We choose to use PROPACK to speed up this one-time full size truncated SVD.

-For run our code successfully, the user should download and  install the PROPACK for Matlab package from http://sun.stanford.edu/~rmunk/PROPACK/.
+For running our code successfully, the user should download and install the "PROPACK for Matlab" package from http://sun.stanford.edu/~rmunk/PROPACK/.

 PROPACK should be installed under the same directory with the other AccAltProj codes.
 After installation, your directory should read like:
 ```